mids-w205/project-3-datarx1/slides/README.md

 # Slides

-Please place a PDF file of your slides in this directory.
+PDF of presentation of application of NoSQL databases in the expansion of AGM